 We generally don’t deal in hardware, so you can rely on us to provide an independent, unbiased evaluation on your quotation.

-All you need to operate Windward System Five is a Windows-based computer capable of running Windows 7 Pro, Windows 8 Pro or Windows 10 Pro (recommended).
-As your business needs grow, you may want to add more users, which you could operate using a small peer-to-peer network of two or three computers.
-Or perhaps you’ll need a dedicated client/server network that can handle anywhere from three to 200 computers, either in a single location or scattered across your business network.
+All you need to operate Windward System Five is a Windows-based computer capable of running currently supported versions of Microsoft Windows Professional Operating Systems such as Windows 8 Pro or Windows 10 Pro (recommended).
+As your business needs grow, you'll need to add more users, which you could operate using a small peer-to-peer network or a dedicated client/server network that can handle anywhere from three to 200 computers, either in a single location or scattered across your business network.
 In any of these situations, Windward’s point of sale software will help you run your business, instead of just reporting on it.

 As the backbone of your business, your server hardware should be of server quality, not just a low-end workstation.
 You don’t need to spend a lot of money on one, but if you buy a discount machine to use as a server, there’s a higher probability that you will run into problems.
 For the type of CPU, amount of RAM and other specs you’ll need, please refer to the minimum requirements for the server software that you’re going to purchase.

-Windward System Five point of sale software works well with Microsoft Windows 2008 or 2012 Servers, in either a 32-bit or 64-bit architecture, as the operating systems for your network.
+Windward System Five point of sale software works well with Microsoft Windows Server 2012, 2016 and 2019 in either a 32-bit or 64-bit architecture, as the operating systems for your network.
 For more information, read our Networking Best Practices.

 Your workstations don’t need to be as powerful and robust as your server hardware, but faster is always better.
 For minimum requirements on CPU and RAM, please refer to the minimum requirements for the operating system software that you’re going to purchase with your hardware.

-These machines can run Microsoft Windows 7 Pro, Windows 8 Pro or Windows 10 Pro (recommended).
+These machines can run Microsoft Windows 8 Pro or Windows 10 Pro (recommended).
 For more specific information, view our Supported Equipment List.

 Laser printers are the best option because they are quiet, fast and can handle images very well for printing documents that enhance your company's brand (logos, letterhead, etc.).
 In the following, a breakdown of other options is provided.